vikeshkhanna/dotfiles/README.md

-# Vikesh''s dotfiles
+# Dotfiles

 dotfiles for customising my bash, vim and terminal.

 ## Installation

-.make.sh shell script copies the old config files in home (~) to dotfiles_old and creates symlinks of all dotfiles in ~ to ~/dotfiles.
+The install.sh shell script copies the old config files in home (~) to dotfiles_old and creates symlinks of all dotfiles in ~ to ~/dotfiles.
 For instance, .vimrc => ~/dotfiles/.vimrc

 ```
 cd ~/dotfiles